-Quality post-workout nutrition assists muscle recovery and supports your healthy lifestyle and fitness goals.
-Eating cottage cheese after a workout gives your body protein and carbohydrates for post-exercise muscle recovery.
-Low-fat cottage cheese gives you a nutrient-rich snack that's low in saturated fat.
+Cottage cheese is available in regular, low-fat and nonfat varieties.
+Low-fat cottage cheese gives you a nutrient-rich snack that's low in saturated fat, making it a good choice for post-workout meals for weight loss.
 This portable dairy product also has specific health benefits for your bones and muscles that can keep your body in good condition for a lifetime of workouts.

+Low-fat cottage cheese provides benefits for fitness.
 During a workout that places demands on your muscles, such as weightlifting, it's normal to experience tiny tears in the muscle tissue.
 This minor damage to muscles and the repair process result in the muscles becoming stronger.

 Cottage cheese is lower in saturated fat and cholesterol than hard cheeses such as cheddar or creamy cheeses such as brie, making it a healthier post-exercise snack choice for your heart and your waistline.

 Consuming cottage cheese after a workout not only provides protein, it can contribute to bone health, too.
 Cottage cheese is a good source of calcium.
 A single 1-cup serving of 1-percent milk fat cottage cheese provides 138 milligrams of calcium, according to the Office of Dietary Supplements.
 That's 14 percent of the daily value of calcium, based on a 2,000 calorie diet.